-The Environmental Protection Agency (EPA) in 1990, published final regulations for the National Pollutant Discharge Elimination System (NPDES) that establish storm water permit requirements.
-The NPDES regulates the discharges of storm water to waters of the Unites States from construction projects that covers five or more acres of soil disturbance.
+The Environmental Protection Agency (EPA) in 1990, published final regulations for the National Pollutant Discharge Elimination System (NPDES) that establish stormwater permit requirements.
+The NPDES regulates the discharges of stormwater to waters of the United States from construction projects that cover five or more acres of soil disturbance.

 - Site map showing outfalls, drainage areas, industrial activities, and exposed pollutant sources

 - Description of exposed industrial activities and previous spills, if any

 - Risk assessment and feasibility study for this specific site

 - Description of existing stormwater management and water quality controls

 - Description of proposed stormwater management and water quality controls